SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/android-cloud-sensor-app.html.md

 ### Connecting TI Sensor Tag to the Cloud Sensor App

-The Cloud Sensor App connects to both TI Sensor Tag version 1.20 and 1.30 via Bluetooth.
+The Cloud Sensor App connects to both TI Sensor Tag version 1.20 and 1.30 via bluetooth.
 Use the **Scan devices** button in the Cloud Sensor App to connect a Sensor Tag.

 ![Scan devices button](/guides/images/users-guide/csa-scan-devices.png)